-Where required, referrals are made to a wide range of external services such as Harvey Girls, Early Help, East Staffordshire Support Service.
+Where required, referrals are made to a wide range of external services such as Family support providers, Early Help, East Staffordshire Support Service.

-Inclusion & Accessibility How will my child or young person be included in activities outside the classroom, including trips?
-(IRR) We encourage all our students to take part in extra-curricular and enrichment activities.
-Reasonable adjustments to accommodate this, are made, additional staff are deployed and if needed and where possible, specialist equipment is provided. are deployed and it needed and where possible, specialist equipment is provided.
-All our enrichment and extra-curricular activities are available to all our pupils All pupils are encouraged to go on our residential trips - reasonable adjustments are made so that this is possible and safe All pupils are encouraged to take part in the day-to-day life of the school e.g. sports day, school productions, enrichment days No pupil is ever excluded from taking part in these activities because of their SEND or disability Disabled parking spaces are available for staff and visitors A detailed plan is outlined in our Equality Policy and Accessibility Plan; please visit the school web page Provide details of the physical accessibility of the setting IRR Is the building wheelchair accessible?
-Fully Accessible Partially Accessible Not Accessible Details (if required) Are disabled changing facilities available?
-Yes No ⊠ Details (if required)
+Click here to return to the front page Inclusion & Accessibility How will my child or yo oung person be included in activities outside the classroom, including trips?
+(IRR) udents to take part in extra-curricular and enrichment activities.
+Reasonable adjustments to accommodate this, are made, additional staff ded and where possible, specialist equipment is provided.
+All our enrichment a and extra-curricular activities are available to all our pupils All pupils are encou raged to go on our residential trips - reasonable adjustments are made so that this is possible and safe All pupils are encou raged to take part in the day-to-day life of the school e.g. sports day, school productions, enrichment days No pupil is ever exc. luded from taking part in these activities because of their SEND or disability Disabled parking sp aces are available for staff and visitors A detailed plan is out. utlined in our Equality Policy and Accessibility Plan; please visit the school web page Provide details of the p hysical accessibility of the setting IRR Is the building wheelch air accessible?
+Fully Accessible Partially Accessible Details (if required) Not Accessible $oxed{\boxtimes}$ Are disabled changing fa acilities available?
+Yes

+Click here to return to the front page

+Inclusion & Accessibility

+No ⊠

+Details (if required)

+Are disabled toilet facilities available?
+Yes ⊠

+No □

-Inclusion & Accessibility Are disabled toilet facilities available?
-Yes ⊠ No 🗆 Details (if required) There is one disabled toilet facility on the Linnell site.
+Details (if required)

+There is one disabled toilet facility on the Linnell site.
 There are no disabled facilities on the Evershed site.

 Do you have parking areas for pick-up and drop-offs?
-Yes No ⊠ Details (if required) Do you have disabled parking spaces for students (post-16 settings)?
-Yes 🖂 No □ Details (if required) How accessible is the setting's environment?
-IRR Reasonable adjustments can be made to adapt the environment to support students with sensory needs such as a quiet space, moving between lessons at quieter times.
+Yes □ No ⊠

+Details (if required)

+Do you have disabled parking spaces for students (post-16 settings)?
+Yes ⊠ No □

+Details (if required)

+How accessible is the setting's environment?
+IRR

+Reasonable adjustments can be made to adapt the environment to support students with sensory needs such as a quiet space, moving between lessons at quieter times.
 Specialist plans can be agreed for individual students.
-Our accessibility plan can be found on the school website What forms of communication does the setting use to ensure inclusivity?
-IRR Translation software is available on the school website for all school correspondence.
-All students have an iPad with this accessibility tool.
+Our accessibility plan can be found on the school website